- Online Programs

 Earn your Masters in School Counseling and become a licensed school counselor.
-Fully aligned with our on-ground CACREP-accredited counseling program, Walsh's online MA in Counseling and Human Development offers the best of both worlds.
+Our CACREP-accredited counseling program, Walsh's online MA in Counseling and Human Development offers the best of both worlds.
 Our School Counseling program teaches students the vital skills necessary to succeed, including working with at-risk students, facilitating crisis counseling, connecting families with community resources, and so much more.

 Fast Facts